Monday - Saturday, Midnight - 6am

 The Year You Started at WQBE: 2009

 First Concert: Jimmy Buffett at Walnut Creek in Raleigh on the Fruitcakes tour in ’93.
 I was 10 or 11.
 I still don’t know what my parents were thinking, but man was that an eye-opening experience.
-Since then, I’ve made it to 29 other Buffett shows, including concerts in Atlanta, Charlotte, Pittsburgh, and DC.
+Since then, I’ve made it to 33 other Buffett shows, including concerts in Atlanta, Cleveland, Charlotte, Pittsburgh, D.C, and the Greenbrier Classic show in 2014.
 Hi, My name is Kaiser, and I have a Buffett problem…

 Favorite Concert: Beyond Buffett?
-Honestly… that’s a toss-up between Southside Johnny at the House of Blues in Cleveland, and the Zac Brown Band in Huntington, WV.
+Honestly… that’s a toss-up between two bucket list shows: Southside Johnny at the House of Blues in Cleveland, and Michael Stanley & the Resonators at the Hard Rock Casino in Northfield... and the Zac Brown Band in Huntington, WV.

 What’s on my Ipod?: Well, that bad boy has 160GB of space on it, so it’s a pretty big list.
 Just to name a few in no particular order: Guster, Sister Hazel, Cravin' Melon, Michael Stanley Band, Patrick Rock Band, The Police, John Mellencamp, Angie Aparo, O.A.R, John Mayer, Kenny Chesney, BOSTON, The Uninvited, George Harrison, Breathless, Southside Johnny & The Asbury Jukes, Weekend Excursion, Carbon Leaf Cross Canadian Ragweed, Marc Broussard, Matchbox Twenty, Maroon 5, Steve Miller Band, Far Too Jones, Rush, Incubus, Paolo Nutini, The Cat Empire, Athenaeum, Eels, .38 Special, Huey Lewis & The News, Dire Straits, Stone Temple Pilots, Tom Petty, 311, Cast Iron Filter, Elton John, & U2.